 Plutarch, an ancient Greek historian, could be considered the first outspoken vegetarian in the West, as he believed that it is “immoral” to eat animal flesh.

 In his book Morals, Plutarch has a chapter on meat eating in which he writes that since man has access to so many fresh fruits, vegetables, and nuts, it is inconceivable that he is forcing himself to eat bloody animal flesh “trying to cover the taste of blood with thousands of spices.”

 In words that resemble the statements of quite strict vegans and vegetarians today, Plutarch described the act of eating meat in off-putting and visceral terms:

 “Ι wonder what sensation the first man who put his lips on the blood of a dead animal felt.
 He put his mouth on the flesh of an animal that was killed.
 Lining up on his table stale carcasses.
 He called delicacies those parts the animal was using to roar, speak, move and see…”

-“How could his eyes stand the sight of the blood of slaughtered, skinned and quartered creatures?
+Plutarch inquires: “How could his eyes stand the sight of the blood of slaughtered, skinned and quartered creatures?
 How could his nose bear the stench?
 How could his mind not avert his tongue to touch foreign ulcers, to enjoy juices and fluids of mortal wounds?”
-Plutarch describes in a paragraph.

 Plutarch was a staunch vegetarian